DavidDTessier/gcp-certifications/Network Engineer/READMEv2.md

 Tags for firewalls
 * different from network tags
-* reffered to as _secure tags_ in global network firewall policies and regional network firewall policies
+* referred to as _secure tags_ in global network firewall policies and regional network firewall policies
 * not supported at the VPC FW rule level but at the Network FW Policy level
 * Supported at the Org or Project level
 * VPC Peering